AshwinGinoria/RSQLiteAdmin/README.md

     <em>Image taken from https://db.rstudio.com</em>
 </p>

-At the top most layer is RSQLite (and other packages like RMySQL), This is the layer user interacts directly with. connecting this layer to the dplyr level is DBI.
-The DBI package acts 'middle-ware' and allows connectivity with database from user/other packages.
+At the top most layer is RSQLite (and other packages like RMySQL), This is the layer user interacts directly with DBI which connects this layer to the dplyr level.
+The DBI package acts as a 'middle-ware' and allows connectivity with database from user/other packages.
 DBI separates the connectivity to the DBMS into a “front-end” and a “back-end”.
 Applications use only the exposed front-end API.
 The back-end facilities that communicate with specific DBMSs (SQLite, MySQL, PostgreSQL, MonetDB, etc.) are provided by drivers (other packages) that get invoked automatically through S4 methods.

 <p>
     <img src="./Resources/R_DBI_Explained.png" width=40% ><br>